Trump Is a Warmonger Who’s Terrified of War

 According to Pompeo and also sources on the ground in Venezuela, Maduro was ready to leave, but the Russians stopped him.
 According to the Venezuelan sources, the Russians actually had been part of the scheme to usher Maduro out, but Guaidó, fearing he would be outmaneuvered by the generals, jumped the gun.

 Confusion reigned.
-The Venezuelan head of intelligence came over to the U.S. side, but the defense minister, supposedly the Russians’ favorite, backed out of the deal.
+The Venezuelan head of intelligence came over to the U.S. side, and soon had sanctions against him lifted.
+But the defense minister, supposedly the Russians’ favorite, backed out of the deal.
 He declared his support for Maduro, who is still in the presidential palace.

 Unfortunately for the United States—since many of the Trump policy objectives are perfectly understandable, whether eliminating North Korean nuclear weapons, forcing China to quit stealing U.S. intellectual property, or, perhaps, supporting democratic change in Venezuela and Iran—there are no easy solutions.
 The dollar may be a mighty weapon, but it is not a silver bullet.
 And Trump has some very tough choices ahead.